priyamdas2/B-MASTER/Real Data Analysis/README.md

 6. Run `4_Post_analysis_subset_1_NEW.R` for post-B-MASTER full-fit subset analysis of the first subset, corresponding to the most abundant metabolites.
 7. Run `5_Post_analysis_subset_2_NEW.R` for post-B-MASTER full-fit subset analysis of the second subset, corresponding to differentially abundant metabolites in cancer.
 8. Run `6_CCA_subset_plots.R` to generate CCA decay plots for both subset 1 and subset 2.

+## Codes for raw data extraction and exploratory analysis

+See README instructions in `Yachida_BMASTER` folder.